Jani-siv/RoboGlow/README.md

 - Opened file keywords need to be added to highlighting.
 Currently those keywords and testcases are not highlighted.
 - Library filenames without file extensions not included to keyword list
 - Library ../../pylib.something.py is not parsed correctly
+- Keywords syntax will ignore case sensitivy.
+This need to be fixed

 ## Updates
 - Refactored one shell script to use functions